AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 ## step three: Download cmder for windows
 https://github.com/cmderdev/cmder/releases/download/v1.3.14/cmder.zip

-## Step four: Create ssh keys and add them to github.
+## Step four: Create ssh keys inside of your cmder terminal and add them to github.
 Open your cmder terminal and create an ssh key.\
 `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` \
 () cd to your ssh file \